kentpmckinney/epi-capstone/README.md

 It allows the user to create, organize, and track the foods they consume or plan to consume.
 The app shows the total nutrient composition and compares it to RDA recommendations.

+There is an API for the food data, but it is not a great choice for this project.
+If I use static data, it is easy to host and anyone can access and use it.
+I lack the time to set up a backend to proxy data from the API just to hide the key.
+What I may do if I have time is allow the user to enter their own API key.
+This would allow the user to pull in additional food items.

 ## Wireframe and Component Diagram

 https://github.com/kentpmckinney/epi-capstone/blob/master/img/wireframe.png